-Following Fort, Ichino, Rettore and Zanella (2022), we include fixed effects at the cell level to control for the fact that the cutoffs are endogenously determined - i.e., not set ex-ante.
-We restrict the sample to applicants with an application score within the bandwidth [-5,5] (82% of our sample), and we use linear (p = 1) and quadratic (p = 2) polynomials in S, as well as triangular kernels attaching greater weight to observations closer to the cutoff.16
+Following Fort, Ichino, Rettore & Zanella (2022), we include fixed effects at the cell level to control for the fact that the cutoffs are endogenously determined - i.e., not set ex-ante.
+We restrict the sample to applicants with an application score within the bandwidth [-5, 5] (82% of our sample), and we use linear (p = 1) and quadratic (p = 2) polynomials in S, as well as triangular kernels attaching greater weight to observations closer to the cutoff.
+17

-Under the assumption that other determinants of Y vary smoothly at the cutoff, the coefficient τ in equation (3) identifies the reduced form effect of the subsidy across firms near the cutoff (Hahn, Todd and Van der Klaauw, 2001).
-However, the effects across inframarginal firms away from the cutoff - and, thus, the overall policy effect - are not identified in general, as high- and low-scoring firms may differ along some unobservable dimension .
-However, Angrist and Rokkanen (2015) note that, in RD designs, treatment assignment is fully determined by the running variable - in our case, the application score - which is therefore the only source of selection bias.
-Hence, if there exists a set of covariates X such that potential outcomes are mean independent of the running variable conditional on X, then one can identify average treatment effects at any S = s' and estimate them by comparing treated and controls conditional on X. The conditional (mean) independence assumption (CIA) in equation (4) implies that potential confounders (e.g., high-scoring firms being better-managed) would be either absorbed by X or uncorrelated with the outcome.
+Under the assumption that other determinants of Y vary smoothly at the cutoff, the coefficient $\tau$ in Equation (3) identifies the reduced form effect of the subsidy across firms near the cutoff (Hahn, Todd & Van der Klaauw 2001).
+However, the effects across inframarginal firms away from the cutoff - and, thus, the overall policy effect - are not identified in general, as high- and low-scoring firms may differ along some unobservable dimension.
+However, Angrist & Rokkanen (2015) note that, in RD designs, treatment assignment is fully determined by the running variable - in our case, the application score - which is therefore the only source of selection bias.
+Hence, if there exists a set of covariates X such that potential outcomes are mean independent of the running variable conditional on X, then one can identify average treatment effects at any S=s' and estimate them by comparing treated and controls conditional on X. The conditional (mean) independence as-

-$$\mathbb{E}\left[Y(d) \mid S, X\right] = \mathbb{E}\left[Y(d) \mid X\right], \quad d \in \{0, 1\},\tag{4}$$
+$$\mathbb{E}[Y(d) \mid S, X] = \mathbb{E}[Y(d) \mid X], \quad d \in \{0, 1\}, \tag{4}$$